You might be surprised what you can make into a membership site.

 People need each other, and we need space to congregate.
-Group and micro-community membership sites offer a place to chat, socialize, and share knowledge.
+Group, community, and micro-community membership sites offer a place to chat, socialize, and share knowledge.
 The era of the micro-community has come back full swing, especially at a time like this.

 It probably seems like an uphill battle to monetize any forum or community.
 More and more, though, people are tired of unfiltered content and all-access conversations.

 A lot of potential members are looking for a more structured environment that lets them have important discussions, enjoy the presence of others, and share their knowledge without the fear of trolls or uninterested parties.

 In other words, the success of your group or community site will be determined by how specific it is, how you deal with trolls and time-wasters, and UX.
 If you run a tight ship, plenty of people will pay to get on board.

 There are so many examples of micro-communities we’d need an entire blog to even scratch the surface.
 Here are a few you can start thinking about.

 As with many membership site ideas listed here, the success of your classifieds site will hinge on how niche your subject is.
 You can create many membership options, including the following:

 - Offer a limited number of posts for free